Smoke or Fire: Joe McMahon's solo career and Beauty Fades (2016–present)

 Joe McMahon relocated to Münster, Germany, in 2013.
 While there, he recorded acoustic covers of several Smoke or Fire songs, including "Neon Lights."
 He released his debut solo album, Another Life, on September 2, 2016, under Smartpunk in the United States and Gunner Records in Europe.

 In 2022, the Boston-based label Iodine Recordings announced their intentions to release Beauty Fades.
-The compilation features all the songs from the Worker's Union extended play, as well as other unreleased tracks and B-sides.
+The compilation features all the songs from the Worker's Union extended play, as well as other previously unreleased tracks and B-sides.
 Beauty Fades was released on May 27, 2022.